HackerStallions/Writeups/FE_CTF2022/button-less/button-less.md

         "n6": "stim_d2",
 ```

-From there it flowed through 33 layers of 8 bit shift registers (which took about 2 hours to map with this very slow tool):
+From there it flowed through 33 layers of 8-bit shift registers (which took about 2 hours to map with this very slow tool):
 ```json
         "n338": "inp0_0",
         "n348": "inp0_4",